ubcxzhang/DesignCTPB/README.md

 ## Python Dependencies:

+Python 3.6.3 or later

 numba 0.46.0 or later

 scipy/numpy/pandas

+## GPU Dependency
+### Note that we develop our package under this cuda version, while we are still testing for other versions

+gcc/7.3.0

+CUDA 9.2.148

 ## Notes:
 1) This version is still under development.
 We are now working on testing the consistency with our original codes.